maelstrom-software/maelstrom/doc/book/head/src/go-test/config.md

 the operation of those flags by the addition of certain arguments.

 When provided on the command-line these arguments are positional and come after any other arguments.
-To avoid ambiguity, `--` should be used to denote the end of normal command-line arguments, and the beginning these arguments like follows:
+They must always be preceded by `--` like as follows:

 ```bash
 maelstrom-go-test -- -test.parallel 12